rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/heap/heap.md

       5. If there's rightChild and has an even higher priority than the current chosen on, make it the chosen one instead.
       6. if the chosen is still parent, then the removal is done and no more sifting down is required.
       7. Otherwise, swap the chosen with the parent and set it as the new parent and repeat step 2 - 7.
 4. **search** -> check if a given value exist in the heap tree.
 Return an index of the given value that your are searching for in the heap. (can be used together with **removeAt** operation to search and remove a values if it exist).
+Unfortunately, heaps aren't designed for fast searches.
+With binary search tree, you can perform a search in O(log n) time, but since heap are built using a list, and the node ordering in a heap is different than BST, you can't even perform a binary search.
+Searching for an element in heap is, in the worse case, an O(n) time since you may have to check every element in the list.
+However you can optimize the search by taking advantage of the heap's max or min priority.
-5. **removeAt** -> remove and return an arbitrary value from the heap tree.
+5. **removeAt** -> remove and return an arbitrary value of the given index from the heap tree.
 Example of a ***removeAt algorithm for both max and min heap***:
    1. we'll be using index to access the value we want to remove and return from the heap tree.
    2. check to see if the provided index is within the bound of the list. if not, return null.
    3. If the  value to be removed is the last in the heap, just remove and return the value.